 If you prefer the look of a single circle instead of 3 on top, then it is a good idea (and a great design look!) to wrap another strip around the whole design plus top roll.
 This gives a LOT of sturdiness to the design!
 There is no way the top is falling off of this piece of jewelry!

 Here is a new style to top your jewelry, which I just recently started experimenting with.
 Instead of adding something to the top of your piece, simply poke a hole through it for the jump ring!
-I found it easiest to use a needle quilling tool for this purpose (find it here in my shop or here in the US) There are a few tips I have for doing this:
+I found it easiest to use a needle quilling tool for this purpose (find it here on Amazon) There are a few tips I have for doing this:

 - This works best when your solid design is not rolled super tightly.
 You need to be able to work the needle tool through the design.
 The circle for this example was rolled a bit too tightly, but I still managed to make the hole.
 You can see, however, in the last photo how the purple circle section looks a little flat on top.
 If I hadn’t rolled the circle as tightly, this would not be so apparent.

 - Push your needle tool through the design as far as possible.
 You need to make the hole big enough to easily fit your jump ring.

 - As soon as you have made the hole, insert your jump ring.
 Usually for designs I add sealant before putting jump rings on.
 But if you do that for this, the hole will be closed up and you’ll never get your jump ring in.
 So make a hole, add your jump ring, and THEN start your sealant. (click here for some posts about adding sealant to your paper quilled jewelry)